CommonAccord/Cmacc-Org/Doc/G/NW-NDA/99/WiP/WhyNot-OtherTech.md

 Why Not Other Tech:

 Alternative Technology Paths.
 Most of these will be found to be complementary.
-Some will become supplanted by a

     Document Assembly.

     Rules as Code.

     NLP text crunching.

     Word and CRM.